PCOC is a collaboration between four universities, and also participating services. Each of the universities are represented by a Chief Investigator.

 Within PCOC there is a national team, located at the Australian Health Services Research Institute in Sydney and Wollongong.
 The national team drives and coordinates the national patient outcomes reporting, implementation, PCOC research, the international PCOC program, recruitment, the education program and quality activities.
 Across Australia, Improvement Facilitators (IFs) support services to participate in PCOC and they facilitate ongoing service development and quality improvement.
 The IFs are located across Australia.
 They work closely with services and are usually the first point of contact for participating services in their region.

-- Professor David Currow, Chief Investigator
+- Associate Professor Kirsten Auret, Chief Investigator

 - Distinguished Professor Patsy Yates, Chief Investigator

 - Sabina Clapham, Quality and Education Manager and Research Fellow

 - Emily Beric, Improvement Facilitator (QLD)

 - Le-Tisha Kable, Improvement Facilitator (ACT & NSW)

 - Maree Banfield, Improvement Facilitator and Project Lead